Alexandra Hamilton, Duchess of Abercorn

-Alexandra Anastasia Hamilton, Duchess of Abercorn, (née Phillips; 27 February 1946 – 10 December 2018), usually known by family and friends as Sacha Abercorn, was a British peeress and philanthropist.
+Alexandra Anastasia Hamilton, Duchess of Abercorn, (27 February 1946 – 10 December 2018), usually known by family and friends as Sacha Abercorn, was a British peeress and philanthropist.
 She was the wife of the 5th Duke of Abercorn, and a descendant of the Russian national poet Alexander Pushkin, in whose honour she founded the Pushkin Trust and the Pushkin prizes.

 Early life

-Born Alexandra Anastasia Phillips, she was the eldest daughter of Lieutenant Colonel Harold "Bunny" Phillips and Georgina Wernher.
+Born Alexandra Anastasia Phillips in Tucson, Arizona, in 1946, she was the eldest daughter of Lieutenant Colonel Harold "Bunny" Phillips and Georgina Wernher.
 Her paternal grandparents were Colonel Joseph Harold John Phillips and Mary Mercedes Bryce, daughter of John Pablo Bryce.
 Her maternal grandparents were Sir Harold Wernher, 3rd Bt, and Countess Anastasia de Torby, morganatic daughter of Grand Duke Michael Mikhailovich of Russia.
 Through the countess, she and her siblings claimed descent from the Russian poet Alexander Pushkin and his great-grandfather, the Afro-Russian courtier Abram Petrovich Hannibal.
-Sacha, as she was known to friends and family, had a younger brother and three younger sisters, including Marita Crawley and Natalia, Duchess of Westminster.
+Sacha, as she was known to friends and family, had a younger brother and three younger sisters, including Marita Crawley and Natalia Grosvenor, Duchess of Westminster.

 'Sacha', as she was usually known, was born in Tucson, Arizona, where her family was living while her father recovered from tuberculosis.
 She was christened at St Margaret's Church, Westminster, with Lord Mountbatten, the Duchess of Kent, and Sir William Stephenson among her godparents.
 Upon returning to the United Kingdom, the family lived at Thorpe Lubenham Hall in Northamptonshire, and later Checkendon Court, in South Oxfordshire.

 She was educated at St Mary's School, Wantage, and in Paris, but her mother forbade university.
 She had a debutante ball attended by 800 guests including the Queen and the Duke of Edinburgh at Luton Hoo, the Bedfordshire seat of her maternal grandparents, the Wernhers, in the summer of 1964.